drscotthawley/SHAART/README.md

 ## FAQ

 * Can it only read WAV files?
 No.  Despite saying WAV file everywhere, the newest version of SHAART will read AIFF files too.
-And the previous issues with 24-bit PCM WAV files has been resolved.
+(And any previous issues with reading 24-bit PCM WAV files has been resolved.)
-* Do I always need an audio file?
-No. You don't need a WAV file to use the room mode calculator or the Sabine calculator.
 * Can I get a logarithmic frequency scale for the spectrogram?
-Not yet.
+Not yet, but soon.
 * For waterfall plots, it doesn't clear the window if you change the input data, resulting in multiple plots on the same page.
 Bug or feature?
 * Does the "Record" feature work?
 Not yet.
+Use Audacity or....any other utility to record. ;-)
 * How do I contribute to SHAART?
 Submit a Pull Request!

 <a name="notes"></a>